 I think I have just been to heaven.
 Well, I think I might have just spent a couple of days in a biologist’s heaven anyway.

-There is a hugely positive back story to how this precious place came to be protected – I will try and tell you what I understand of this in my next blog – but for now I just want to try, if I can, to communicate to you why this place is so special and give you just a small glimpse into its treasures.
+There is a hugely positive back story to how this precious place came to be protected which I will explain further in this article, but for now I just want to try, if I can, to communicate to you why this place is so special and give you just a small glimpse into its treasures.

 There are about 350 species of amphibians, including 210 endemics (60%), and 210 species of reptiles, 63 (30%) endemic.